+What will the funds be used for?
 Mostly the funds will cover recording costs (studio time, contributing musicians, and travel expenses).
 In addition, funds will go toward manufacturing CDs.
 There is an outside chance that I would do a limited edition of vinyl (not definite) ...if enough of y'all would like that, I will consider.
 Will you please email me if you fall into that camp?

 How soon would I need the funds?
 I am hoping to raise money during the month of March in order to record this summer or fall (2018).
 Having several months lead time will allow me to plan accordingly.

 Will you let us know how it's going?
+Yes.
 I will keep you up-to-date on the progress of this endeavor and, if I am fortunate enough to get to make this record, I will be transparent about the process.
 I love to read and watch films about how creative work gets done, but I realize that I haven't revealed a whole lot about my own process.
 I am trying to do better and keep in touch!

 A FEW NOTES ON REWARDS

 *apologies for the rather generic title of “New Hymns” (since I haven't recorded anything yet, I don't really know what the title will be)

 11 songs from a house concert in Jackson, MS with Marcelo Vieira

 16 unreleased tracks from film projects and other collaborations. just instruments. no vocals